PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 20:07:20
+Last updated: 2024-04-02 20:07:54
-Random Quote: Technology is teaching us to be human again. - Simon Mainwaring
+Random Quote: All know the way; few actually walk it. - Bodhidharma